rittmananalytics/marketing_intern_trial/README.md

 3. **Lead Conversion Tactics**

   - Explain how you would move someone from first seeing a post to booking a call.
 Follow-up emails, retargeting ads, automation, whatever you think fits.
-  - Note a genuine gap: right now there is no form on the Wire page for someone to fill in, so we cannot capture their details and follow up.
-Tell us what you think the main capture mechanism should be.

 4. **Industry Trends and Best Practices**

   - Show that you have looked into what is currently happening in B2B marketing and in AI tools for software teams.
 Use what you find to make the campaign feel timely rather than generic.
 Twenty minutes of reading is enough.
 We are looking for evidence of curiosity, not a literature review.